 💁 Relevant and credible information: HCPs need accurate and up-to-date information to support their patient's health and treatment.

 🔐 Patient safety: HCPs expect pharma companies to prioritise patient safety and be transparent in their clinical trial data and product information.

-📖 Educational resources: HCPs value educational resources, such as continuing medical education (CME) programs, that help them stay current with the latest medical advancements and treatment options.
+📖 Educational resources: HCPs value educational resources, such as continuing medical education (CME) programs, that help them stay up to date with the latest medical advancements and treatment options.

 📄 Ethical marketing practices: HCPs expect pharma companies to be responsible and ethical in their marketing practices and to have strong compliance policies in place.

 💬 Open and transparent communication: HCPs want open and transparent communication, and appreciate the opportunity to provide feedback and insights.